Using overlap of sky localization probability maps for filtering potentially lensed pairs of gravitational-wave signals: Overlap Statistics

 which is not normalized.
 In order for the posterior overlap of different GW signal pairs to be comparable to each other, we normalize the posterior overlap with skymap of the two GW events, which is defined as

-\subsection{90\% Credible Region Overlap}
+\subsection{90\% credible region overlap}

-For a GW signal with an extremely large signal-to-noise ratio (SNR), the posterior distribution of the source location could be narrowly peaked.
+For a GW signal with an extremely large SNR, the posterior distribution of the source location could be narrowly peaked.
 This may lead to an extremely small value of posterior overlap and normalized posterior overlap with another GW signal.
-As a result, the two GW signals may be recognized as a non-lensed pair and filtered out.
-Therefore, we propose to use a 90\% credible region overlap. \\
+As a result, the two GW signals may be recognized as a nonlensed pair and filtered out.
+Therefore, we propose to use a 90\% credible region overlap.

 Instead of finding the overlap probability of the source position on the sky, we directly compute the overlapping area of the 90\% credible regions.
 The overlapped area is further normalized by the minimum area between two 90\% credible regions.
 The minimum value is used to keep a high 90\% credible region overlap when the difference between two event SNRs is high for lensed pairs.
 Therefore, it reduces the chance of lensed pairs being filtered out.
-The 90\% credible region overlap $\mathcal{D}_{\rm 90\%CR}(p,q)$ of two GW signals is computed by masking their skymaps, which is defined as \\
+The 90\% credible region overlap $\mathcal{D}_{\mathrm{90\%CR}}(p,q)$ of two GW signals is computed by masking their skymaps, which is defined as \\